HelixPHP/helixphp-cycle-orm/PACKAGIST_MIGRATION_REPORT.md

-# HelixPHP Cycle ORM - Packagist Migration Report
+# PivotPHP Cycle ORM - Packagist Migration Report

 ## ✅ Migration Successful!

 ### 📊 Summary

-The `helixphp/cycle-orm` package has been successfully updated to use the published version of `helixphp/core` from Packagist instead of a local path dependency.
+The `pivotphp/cycle-orm` package has been successfully updated to use the published version of `pivotphp/core` from Packagist instead of a local path dependency.

 ### 🔧 Changes Made